hldohaga/upfnabp/methodandresults.md

 The dataset is available via the UK national Data service for research purposes.

-NDNS began before Monteiro's processing based classification was developed.
+NDNS began before Monteiro's processing based classification, Nova , was developed.
 There is no record of Nova food type in NDNS.
-This has bee calculated from the food descriptions.
+This has been calculated from the food descriptions.
 I have used a table from Rauber et al., but also one from Colombet (personal communication)

 ### University Research Governance and Ethical Review

-The research has beencarried out under the Universtiy governance.
+The research has been carried out under the University governance.
 A proposal was discussed and agreed within the department.
 The need for ethical review was considered using the university research tool.
-The fact that the data is anonymised and there was no contact with participants means that there is minimal risk of hram to research participants.
+The fact that the data is anonymised and there was no contact with participants means that there is minimal risk of harm to research participants.

-Other ethical issues include data custodianship ensurign that the the rights of the owners of the data and of the participants are still considered as part of the process of analysis and dissemination of the research.
+Other ethical issues include data custodianship ensuring that the the rights of the owners of the data and of the participants are still considered as part of the process of analysis and dissemination of the research.

-Issues around the power structures which lead to privelage one research project or proposal over another are considered more in the positionality section.
+Issues around the power structures which lead to privilege one research project or proposal over another are considered more in the positionality section.

 ## Data Processing